Wondering what to feed picky eaters? We show you how we make kids part of the meal planning process, cooking, and introduce new foods.

-I have three children, and we have more than our share of pickiness at the dinner table.
-One doesn’t like any vegetables but carrot and corn, one wants to live on pasta, the third is getting better, but refuses to eat most vegetables put in front of him.
+I have three children, and we have more than our share of picky eaters at the dinner table.
+One doesn’t like any vegetables but carrot and corn, one wants to live on pasta, the third refuses to eat most vegetables put in front of him.

-I’ve learned over the years though that I need to get a little creative sometimes.
-So here are my:
+I’ve learned over the years that I need to get a little creative sometimes.

-1. Meal Plan: By meal planning each week I can take into consideration the different likes and dislikes of each of the children and include substitutions where necessary without throwing together a meal at the last minute with whatever happens to be in the house.
-For example, if it’s a meat and vegetable night, I can make mashed potatoes and broccoli for the one child who loves that, but also add carrots and corn for the other two children who like those.
-Instead of just having pasta with a sauce over the top I’ll serve spinach filled ravioli with pesto, chicken, beans and peas.
-My kids would eat ravioli or tortellini no matter what it’s filled with every night of the week if I let them, especially if it has pesto over the top.
-It’s also important to stick with a couple of meals they absolutely love when meal planning, but include new options too, which will encourage them to try new things.
+By meal planning each week I can take into consideration the different likes and dislikes of each of the kids.
+I can include substitutions where necessary without throwing together a meal at the last minute with whatever happens to be in the house.
+For example, if it’s a meat and vegetable night, I make mashed potatoes and broccoli for the one and add carrots and corn for the other two kids who like those.
+Instead of having pasta with a sauce over the top, I’ll serve spinach-filled ravioli with pesto, chicken, beans, and peas.
+My kids would eat ravioli or tortellini no matter what it’s filled with every night of the week if I let them.

-2. Let Them Choose: I get the kids input frequently when meal planning.
+I get the kid’s input frequently when meal planning.
 I often let them take it in turns to pick what we will have for dinner.
-There needs to be guidelines with this though.
+There need to be guidelines with this though.
 Start with one food group at a time.
 Ask them what kind of meat/seafood they would like, or if they would like a pasta or rice dish.
 Do they want it grilled?
 What sides would they like?
 Give them options, but let them make the final decision.
-If given the opportunity to just choose, the chances of them choosing a meal that is not healthy is fairly high (especially with my kids), but once the seed has been planted in their minds with options to choose from, they will more than likely make wiser, and healthier decisions.
+If given the opportunity to choose, the chances of them choosing a meal that is not healthy are fairly high (especially with my kids), but once the seed has been planted in their minds with options to choose from, they will more than likely make wiser, and healthier decisions.